The Martinborough Fair

 - Food/Drink (for consumption on site) - This is for any food that is processed in your stall and/or provided to be consumed at the fair.

-- There is a $60 charge for on-site consumption which will help cover rubbish, Health and Safety management and the Council licensing.
+- There is a $30 per day charge for on-site consumption which will help cover rubbish, Health and Safety management and the Council licensing.

 - Food/Drink (Other) - This is intended to be for any food that is pre-packaged and is intended to be taken away and consumed (notwithstanding the fact that people can open a packet and dig in anyway)

-- The fee for this is $20, which just goes towards the Council licensing fees.
+- The fee for this is $20, which just goes towards the Council licensing fees so will apply regardless of the number of days applied for.

 Registered food businesses will be required to provide a copy of their food business registration certificate, and to send in an updated version if the current one expires before March.